David Wilshire

-David Wilshire (born 16 September 1943) is a British former politician.
-A member of the Conservative Party, he was the Member of Parliament (MP) for Spelthorne in Surrey from 1987 to 2010.
+David Wilshire (16 September 1943 – 31 October 2023) was a British politician.
+A member of the Conservative Party, he served as Member of Parliament (MP) for Spelthorne in Surrey from 1987 to 2010.
 Wilshire was considered to be to the right of the party's mainstream.

 Wilshire introduced Section 28 legislation in 1988.
-In 2009 he was implicated in the United Kingdom parliamentary expenses scandal.
+In 2009 he was implicated in the parliamentary expenses scandal.

-On 14 October 2009 Wilshire admitted using parliamentary expenses to pay £105,000 over three years to Moorlands Research Services, a company he set up and owned with his partner Ann Palmer to run his office.
-While the relevant authorities had approved this, the following day, after a meeting with the Conservative Chief Whip, he announced that he would not be standing as a candidate at the next general election.

-Outside of Parliament
+Outside Parliament

-He was educated at Kingswood School, Bath and Fitzwilliam College, Cambridge where he received an MA in Geography in 1965.
+Wilshire was educated at Kingswood School, Bath, and Fitzwilliam College, Cambridge, where he received an MA in Geography in 1965.
 He was a councillor on Wansdyke District Council from 1976 to 1987 and served as leader from 1981 to 1987.
 He was elected as councillor on Avon County Council from 1977 to 1981.
 He also worked for Conservative MEPs from 1979 to 1985.

-As well as building up his own group of small businesses and working as a personnel officer and a schoolteacher, he was a partner with Western Political Research Services (1979–2000); the co-director of Political Management Programme, Brunel University (1985–90) and became a partner of Moorlands Research Service in 2000.
+As well as building up his own group of small businesses and working as a personnel officer and a schoolteacher, he was a partner with Western Political Research Services (1979–2000), the co-director of Political Management Programme, Brunel University (1985–1990), and became a partner of Moorlands Research Service in 2000.

-David Wilshire is separated with one son.
+Wilshire was separated with one son.
 In 1982 his daughter died, aged 12, after choking at school.
-His main home is in Somerset, where he lives with his partner Ann Palmer.
+His main home was in Somerset, where he lived with his partner Ann Palmer.